 By the way: Retaining talent starts with the onboarding process.
 That is why Personio accompanies and supports you through every stage of the employee cycle.

 3. Retaining Talent

-This task is the ultimate discipline of human resources management, because employee loyalty only goes so far nowadays.
-But a few talent relationship management initiatives and tools can help: In order for a company’s top talents to feel that they are in good hands over the long term, the following are required:
+This task is the ultimate discipline of human resources management.
+Employee loyalty only goes so far nowadays, but a few talent relationship management initiatives can help.
+In order for a company’s top talents to feel that they are in good hands over the long term, the following is required:

-- An appreciative corporate and management culture and a good working environment.
+- An appreciative corporate and management culture and working environment.

 - A close match between personal goals and corporate goals.

 - Rewards for good performance, such as financial incentives or promotions.